-- The date that the Superintendent releases his or her budget to the School Board is fairly similar across jurisdictions.
+- 1. Alexandria's timeline for setting budget priorities is fairly comparable to the other jurisdictions studied. - The date that the Superintendent releases his or her budget to the School Board is fairly similar across jurisdictions.
 For example, for FY22 the Alexandria and Fairfax County Superintendents released proposed budgets on the same date (January 7).
-In Arlington and the City of Richmond, the Superintendent releases his or her budget in late February. - Alexandria is somewhat of an outlier in having the School Board approve the Superintendent's proposed budget after the general budget is proposed by the City Manager/Executive to the City/County governing body.
+In Arlington and the City of Richmond, the Superintendent releases the budget in February. - 3.
+Several jurisdictions have a fairly truncated deliberation process.
+For example, the City of Richmond examines the Superintendent's proposed budget for about one month before it is approved and sent on to the Mayor. - 4.
+Alexandria is somewhat of an outlier in having the School Board approve the Superintendent's proposed budget after the general budget is proposed by the City Manager/Executive to the City/County governing body.
 For example, the Fairfax County School Board approves its budget five days before the County Executive releases the County proposed budget, and the City of Richmond School Board also adopts its budget before submission to the City Council for inclusion in the Mayor's budget proposal.
+However, in Arlington County, it appears that the County budget is proposed before the Superintendent issues the school budget.

+6 There were also some differences in how capital budget decisions were made, but BAC did not thoroughly examine in light of its focus on the operating funds side of the budget process.

-However, in Arlington County, it appears that the County budget is proposed a few days before the Superintendent issues the school budget. - In general, Alexandria's budget process appears quite complex; compare the ACPS calendar to the Fairfax County calendar, for example. - Alexandria's budget calendar offers more formal opportunities for public engagement during the budget process.
-For example, the Alexandria School Board holds approximately 5 budget-related public hearings plus a Community Budget Forum.
+- 5. Alexandria's budget calendar offers more formal opportunities for public engagement during the budget process than other jurisdictions.
+For example, the Alexandria School Board holds approximately 5 budget-related public hearings (1 CIP/CF, 1 CIP, 2 CF, 1 Adj.
+Budget) plus a Community Budget Forum throughout the budget process.
 In contrast, the City of Richmond offers only one public hearing before its School Board, but offers other opportunities for public engagement through the City's budget process.
-Arlington appears to have 3 public hearings, with Fairfax offering 3-5 hearings (they schedule one and set aside an additional hearing, if needed). - It also appears that Alexandria includes more work and related sessions than other jurisdictions.
-For example, Alexandria holds 10 budget related work sessions, as opposed to 6 for Arlington and 7 in Fairfax County. - It appears that Alexandria's budget calendar offers more formal opportunities for the School Board and Council to meet around budget setting (e.g., priority setting, joint budget work sessions, meetings, etc.). - There were some differences in how capital budget decisions were made.
+Arlington has 3 public hearings before the School Board (2 CF, 1 CIP), with Fairfax School Board offering 3-5 hearings (2 of those hearings were 'extra' dates, only if needed). - 6.
+It also appears that Alexandria includes more work and related (i.e., add/delete) sessions than other jurisdictions.
+For example, Alexandria holds 14 budget related work sessions (3 general, 4 CIP, 4 CF, 3 Adj.
+Budget), as opposed to 9 for Arlington (6 CF, 3 CIP) and 6 in Fairfax County. - 7.
+Alexandria's budget calendar seems to offer slightly more formal opportunities for the School Board and Council to meet around budget setting (e.g., priority setting, joint budget work sessions, meetings, etc.) although this is common among all jurisdictions.